 The dialysis center where you normally have dialysis treatments will need to provide information to the transient center about your medical history, including recent test results and treatment records, a list of medications, insurance information, and any special requirements.

 Patients with chronic medical problems, including those who require dialysis, should plan carefully for travel away from home.
-This may include carrying extra medications and written prescriptions, a medical identification device, and a list of healthcare provider contact information.
-(See "Patient information: General travel advice (Beyond the Basics)".)
+This may include carrying extra medications and written prescriptions, a medical identification device, and a list of health care provider contact information.
+(See "Patient education: General travel advice (Beyond the Basics)".)

-Blood testing — Patients who use hemodialysis, either at home and in-center, will be monitored with blood tests to ensure that the time and type of dialysis treatments (called dialysis prescription) are optimal.
+Blood testing — Patients who use hemodialysis, either at home or in center, will be monitored with blood tests to ensure that the time and type of dialysis treatments (called dialysis prescription) are optimal.
 Studies have shown that the correct dialysis prescription improves health, prevents complications, and prolongs survival.
 Blood testing is done at least once per month, and adjustments to the dialysis prescription may be made based upon the results of testing.

-- Take care to avoid traumatizing the arm where the access is located; do not wear tight clothes, jewelry, carry heavy items, or sleep on the arm.
+●Take care to avoid traumatizing the arm where the access is located; do not wear tight clothes or jewelry, carry heavy items, or sleep on the arm.
 Do not allow anyone to take blood or measure blood pressure on this arm.